ossuminc/riddl/doc/src/hugo/content/concepts/repository.md

 [Command messages]({{< relref "message.md#query" >}}) sent to the repository are updates to the repository.
-The handler should define how the update work and may optionally yield an
+The handler should define how the update works and may optionally yield an
 [Event message]({{< relref "message.md#result" >}}) but generally that is handled at a higher level of abstraction.